CourseReps/ECEN689-Fall2018/Projects/1ProjectFiles/Team6/README.md

  * foodAtlas.xls - Food environment atlas from US Agriculture dept.
  * income-13.csv - County wise individual income statistics for the year 2013
  * zipcode_fipscode.csv - Mapping of zipcode with its corresponding FIPS code.
+ * Income for 2016 has also been used for the analysis

 ## Python Code
  * dataset.ipynb - Selecting the required data from the above mentioned datasets.